 The workhouse was built around a central courtyard.
 The entrance block at the north had a central entrance archway.

 In 1900, a new infirmary block, designed by CH Burstow, was built to the west of the workhouse.

 After 1930, the former workhouse later became Horsham Public Assistance Institution and was used to treat military casualties during Word War Two.
 After 1948, as Forest Hospital, it provided care for patients with severe learning disabilities.
 The hospital closed in around 1990 and the buildings have now been redeveloped as residential accommodation.

-By the 1920s, the Horsham Union had established a children's home at 5-7 Bedford Road, Horhsam.
+By the 1920s, the Horsham Union had established a children's home at 5-7 Bedford Road, Horsham.
 In 1924, it could accommodate 19 children, with Miss P. Busby as its Superintendent.
 The property is now in private residential use.